qvieth/mynote23/thesis.md

 what can we solve

 - https://www.researchgate.net/publication/359056397_Fintech_and_Financial_Health_in_Vietnam_during_the_COVID-19_Pandemic_In-Depth_Descriptive_Analysis

-  - This study investigates ﬁnancial literacy, ﬁntech adoption, and the impact of the COVID-19 crisis on the ﬁnancial health of consumers in Vietnam
+  - This study investigates financial literacy, fintech adoption, and the impact of the COVID-19 crisis on the financial health of consumers in Vietnam
-  - are found to be signiﬁcantly correlated with ﬁntech adoption in Vietnam
+  - are found to be significantly correlated with fintech adoption in Vietnam
     - Perceived ease of use,
     - perceived usefulness,
     - trust, brand image,
     - government support,
     - user innovativeness,
     - and attitude
-  - while ﬁnancial literacy was found to be not signiﬁcantly correlated with ﬁntech adoption.
+  - while financial literacy was found to be not significantly correlated with fintech adoption.
   - financial literacy
   - fintech adoption